-What is the Coast to Coast (C2C) Challenge to Conquer Cancer (C3)?
+What is the Ride the Trace Challenge to Conquer Cancer (C3)?

 Is there a registration fee?

 Yes, there is a $275 fee for registration that covers cycling kit (jerseys, arm warmers and vest) and general expenses of the organization.

 Is there a fundraising requirement?